Southern Coconut Cake Recipe

 Instructions

-• Preheat oven to 325 degrees.
-Line baking pan with parchment paper and/or spray well with nonstick cooking spray and set aside.
-(See notes)
+• Preheat oven to 325° F. Line two 8-9" round baking pans* with parchment paper and spray well with nonstick cooking spray.
+Set aside.

 • In a large bowl, whisk flour, baking powder, baking soda, and salt together to combine.
 Set aside.

-• In a liquid measuring cup, stir buttermilk and vanilla together.
+• In a liquid measuring cup, stir buttermilk and vanilla extract together.
 Set aside.

 • Cool 15-20 minutes in cake pans before trying to invert on cooling racks.
 Cool completely before frosting and decorating.

-• In a large mixing bowl, cream butter and cream cheese together with the paddle attachment until smooth.
+• In a large mixing bowl, using an electric hand mixer or stand mixer, cream butter and cream cheese together with the paddle attachment until smooth.
 Scrape sides and mix again.

 • With remaining frosting, complete frosting the cake.
 I like to add large dollops of frosting to the top and spread across to cover and then push excess down the sides.
 It's easier to pull frosting off with an offset spatula…less crumbs that way!